Generalized anxiety disorder: Psychodynamic therapy

-Psychodynamic therapy is a type of therapy premised upon Freudian psychology in which a psychologist enables an individual to explore various elements in their subconscious mind to resolve conflicts that may exist between the conscious and subconscious elements of the mind.
+Psychodynamic therapy is a type of therapy premised on Freudian psychology, in which a psychologist helps an individual explore elements of the subconscious mind to resolve conflicts between conscious and subconscious processes.
 In the context of GAD, the psychodynamic theory of anxiety suggests that the unconscious mind engages in worry as a defense mechanism to avoid feelings of anger or hostility because such feelings might cause social isolation or other negative attribution toward oneself.
 Accordingly, the various psychodynamic therapies attempt to explore the nature of worry as it functions in GAD to enable individuals to alter the subconscious practice of using worry as a defense mechanism and to thereby diminish GAD symptoms.

 Exposure therapy

-There is empirical evidence that exposure therapy can be an effective treatment for people with GAD, citing specifically in vivo exposure therapy (exposure through a real-life situation), which has greater effectiveness than imaginal exposure in regards to generalized anxiety disorder.
-The aim of in vivo exposure treatment is to promote emotional regulation using systematic and controlled therapeutic exposure to traumatic stimuli.
+There is empirical evidence that exposure therapy can be an effective treatment for people with GAD, citing specifically in vivo exposure therapy (exposure through a real-life situation), which has greater effectiveness than imaginal exposure for generalized anxiety disorder.
+The aim of in vivo exposure treatment is to promote emotional regulation through systematic, controlled therapeutic exposure to traumatic stimuli.
 Exposure is used to promote fear tolerance.

 Exposure therapy is also a preferred method for children who struggle with anxiety.
 Children typically prefer using a group format for exposure therapy treatment.
 This allows for peer learning and the opportunity to develop social skills.

 Behavioral therapy

-Behavioral therapy is a therapeutic intervention premised upon the concept that anxiety is learned through classical conditioning (e.g., in view of one or more negative experiences) and maintained through operant conditioning (e.g., one finds that by avoiding a feared experience that one avoids anxiety).
+Behavioral therapy is a therapeutic intervention premised on the concept that anxiety is learned through classical conditioning (e.g., in response to one or more negative experiences) and maintained through operant conditioning (e.g., one finds that by avoiding a feared experience, one avoids anxiety).
 Thus, behavioral therapy enables an individual to re-learn conditioned responses (behaviors) and to thereby challenge behaviors that have become conditioned responses to fear and anxiety, and which have previously given rise to further maladaptive behaviors.

 Cognitive therapy

 Cognitive therapy (CT) is premised upon the idea that anxiety is the result of maladaptive beliefs and methods of thinking.
-Thus, CT involves assisting individuals to identify more rational ways of thinking and to replace maladaptive thinking patterns (i.e., cognitive distortions) with healthier thinking patterns (e.g., replacing the cognitive distortion of catastrophizing with a more productive pattern of thinking).
-Individuals in CT learn how to identify objective evidence, test hypotheses, and ultimately identify maladaptive thinking patterns so that these patterns can be challenged and replaced.
+Thus, CT involves assisting individuals in identifying more rational ways of thinking and replacing maladaptive thinking patterns (i.e., cognitive distortions) with healthier ones (e.g., replacing the cognitive distortion of catastrophizing with a more productive pattern of thinking).
+Individuals in CT learn to identify objective evidence, test hypotheses, and ultimately recognize maladaptive thinking patterns so these patterns can be challenged and replaced.